 The first day walk takes you from the historical town of Lucca to the nice medieval town of Altopascio.
-This first stretch is a good warm-up hike, through a pretty flat landscape.
-The route brings you through the plain, densely populated, but with a large number of interesting historical and religious buildings.
-Of course you should take your time to visit the historical town of Lucca (and perhaps make a roundwalk over its town walls), but you’ll also pass at other interesting places such as the ‘Pieve’ (rural chapel) of Capannori and the Abbey of Pozzeveri.
-Also the old city centre of Altopascio is beautiful.
+This first stretch is not spectacular, but a good warm-up hike, through a pretty flat landscape.
+The route brings you through the plain, densely populated, but with a large number of interesting historical and religious buildings, such as the ‘Pieve’ (rural chapel) of Capannori and the Abbey of Pozzeveri.
+Of course you should take your time to visit the historical town of Lucca (and perhaps make a roundwalk over its town walls), and it’s possible to spend more time here, after which you’ll take the train – avoiding the most ‘boring’ part tof the route.
+And also the old city centre of Altopascio is beautiful.

 Hotel*** – Altopascio